 - Hands-on experience is highly recommended.
 There’s nothing that beats experience!
 Spend some time doing a job shadow with a registered nutritionist.
 You’ll learn the ins and outs of the profession and gain valuable insight into working with clients.
 Accomplish this step by contacting a local dietitian and nutritionist.
 Most dietetics and nutrition programs require job shadow experience to be admitted.
 Another way to gain experience is to become a nutrition and dietetics technician (NDTR).
 This offers you the advantage of earning money while working towards your degree in the profession you love.

-- Keep in contract with professors and dietitian and nutritionists you meet.
+- Keep in contact with professors dietitians and nutritionists you meet.
 Most schools require you to have 2-3 letters of recommendation when you apply.
 Staying connected to these professionals ensures they write a strong letter of recommendation for you.
 This boosts your likelihood of getting accepted into a program.

 After completing my dietetics and nutrition degree, what’s next?